iamrajjoshi/Cryptography_Project/README.md

 # Cryptography-Project
-C++ Project to encrypt test files using a 3 x 3 matrix key
+C++ Project to encrypt test files using a 3 x 3 matrix key (Based on the Hill Cipher)
 Collaborators:
 Raj Joshi
 Andrew Silvestri